1) Governmental Affairs Standards

-I. The Association may (a) take positions on legislation, regulations, or rules; (b) propose legislation, regulations, or rules; or (c) work with the executive, legislative, and judicial branches of government, and other stakeholders, if:
+The Association may (a) take positions or comment on legislation, regulations, jury instructions, or rules; (b) propose legislation, regulations, jury instructions, or rules; or (c) work with the executive, legislative, and judicial branches of government, and other stakeholders, if:

-1. The matter is necessarily or reasonably related to the regulation of the legal profession or improvement of the quality of legal services available to the people of the state;
+a.
+The matter is necessarily or reasonably related to the legal profession or improvement of the quality of legal services available to the people of the state; or

-2. The position advocated would promote clarity or consistency in the law; or
+b.
+The position advocated would promote clarity or consistency in the law; and

-4. The requested position is not in conflict with a current or prior position of a Section or the Association, unless justification is given for changing such position.
+c.
+The position is not inconsistent with a current or prior position of a Section or the Association, unless justification is given for the inconsistency.

-5. Involvement by the Association in or comments on governmental affairs matters that are ideological or highly controversial or divisive within the bar or society are disfavored.
-1
+Taking positions on matters that are ideological or highly controversial or divisive within the bar or society is disfavored.

 a. advise the Board on governmental affairs matters;